kasas/wezaam-challenge-be/SOLUTION.md

 Controllers must be a component that just receive and send data.
 There should not be any process inside the Controller.

-In order to be more testable, it would be great to have the params inserted on the parameters of function and not into the request.

-In order to change that we must refactor this processing into a service.
+In order to be more testable, it would be great to have the params inserted on the parameters of function and not into the request, so I have refactored this processing into a service.

-We have introduced a new Search on the WithdrawalScheduleRepository in order to find pending withdrawals.
+I have introduced a new Search on the WithdrawalScheduleRepository in order to find pending withdrawals.
 The current process was enqueueing all the time processed withdrawals.

+##REFACTORING OF CODE

+First of all, I have introduced lombok annotations in some classes and refactor the injection of classes of the controllers by using constructors instead of @Autowired beans.
+This way, it would be easier to test the Controllers of the class.

+I have introduced a new Service to separate Withdrawal and WithdrawalScheduled processes.
+I also have changed the WithdrawallController in order to be in charge of just receiving params, checking them and then sending the response.

 ##DECISIONS MADE